mongodb/specifications/source/message/OP_MSG.rst

 - Repeat the previous 5 tests as updates, and then deletes.
 - Create one small document, and one large 16mb document.
 Ensure they are inserted, updated and deleted in one roundtrip.
-- Create 10 16mb documents.
-Ensure they are inserted, updated, and deleted in 4 roundtrips, 3 documents each followed by one alone in the 4th trip.